 How do I get a library card?

-Upon proof of residency (driver’s license, utility bill, check book or bank statement with current address printed), any person in the state of Iowa who is age five or older may obtain a library card free of charge.
+Upon proof of residency (driver’s license, utility bill, check book or bank statement with current address printed) and photo ID, any person in the state of Iowa who is age five or older may obtain a library card free of charge.
 Your library card is renewable every two years, if there are no outstanding fines or fees.
 To renew your library card, proof of current residency must be provided.

 Children under age fourteen must have a parent or guardian sign their application form and library card.
 Social Security or driver’s license number and date of birth are required on all applications.
 Your library patron information and circulation records are confidential.